 When you can’t advocate for your client in person, the impact of a professionally-produced, powerful graphic presentation can’t be overstated.
 A picture really does tell a thousand words, especially when it’s in service of your case.
 You can’t slide exhibits across a table for another person to examine, or present them on an easel in a courtroom – they’ll be on a screen.
 Used properly, however, this can present a lot of advantages.

 Science supports this.
-The brain, for instance, can see images that last for just 12 milliseconds, and eyes can register 36,000 visual messages per hour.
+According to the Visual Teaching Alliance (SHIFT eLearning), our brain can see images that last for just 12 milliseconds, and our eyes can register 36,000 visual messages per hour.
 90% of the information transmitted to the brain is visual, and visual information is processed sixty thousand times faster than text.
-40% of nerve fibers are linked to the retina.*
+40% of nerve fibers are linked to the retina.

 Here at Knox Design Strategy, we’ve created literally thousands of images in every conceivable format and for every imaginable purpose.
 Increasingly, we’ve found ourselves building exhibits for trials and mediations.
 While this work draws on our longstanding expertise in graphic design, it requires some additional strategies be brought to bear.

 In addition to looking good, our work in these settings has to instantly and powerfully communicate information, often in highly pressurized, contentious contexts, with a great deal at stake.
 This information is often about subtle, or very complex concepts, or positions that are being disputed.
 Here are a few things we’ve learned about executing this well:

 There are actually benefits to onscreen presentations.
 The first and most obvious benefit is that a well-designed onscreen image captivates the viewer and keeps them engaged, especially in the era of COVID.
 The pandemic has had a huge impact on people’s communication patterns, and visually compelling exhibits are an ideal place to leverage that fact.